How to Become a Hospitalist

 - $187,600 for hospitalists in academic (teaching) settings (up 6.1 percent since 2012).

-Salaries also varied by geographic area, with hospitalists in the Midwest earning the most.
-Hospitalists who were partners in physician-owned groups earned significantly more than those employed by hospitals or corporations.
+Salaries also varied by geographic area, with hospitalists in the Midwest earning the most and hospitalists in the larger metropolitan areas earning less.
+Hospitalists who are partners in physician-owned groups earned significantly more than those employed by hospitals or corporations.

-Changes in physician practice have also driven the need for hospitalists.
+Beyond this, changes in physician practice have also increased the need for hospitalists.
 In the past, family doctors traveled to hospitals to care for their patients.
 However, this practice has been curtailed by the growing shortage of primary care providers.
 At the same time, today's hospital patients are more likely to suffer from multiple chronic conditions that require complex management.
-In response, more and more hospitals are hiring dedicated hospitalists to care for patients.
+In response, more and more hospitals are hiring dedicated hospitalists to care for their complex inpatients.

 Hospitalists can improve their job prospects by obtaining board certification and demonstrating leadership ability within their hospitals.
 Job openings are usually most plentiful in rural and lower-income areas.